grisuno/agi/README.md

-# Grokkit: A Unified Framework for Zero-Shot Structural Transfer and Superposition of Grokked Algorithmic Cassettes
+# Agentic Grokkit integrated: A Unified Framework for Zero-Shot Structural Transfer and Superposition of Grokked Algorithmic Cassettes (The name is only a joke)
 **grisun0**
 Independent Research
 December 2025